Khoresh Khalal Kermanshahi- Beef stew with barberries and almonds

 Tas Kabob – Meat and vegetable stew

-Tas Kabob is the ultimate one-pot comfort food.
-This dish is as effortless as layering all the ingredients in a pot, covering it, and cooking it until the vegetables have softened and the flavors come together.
+Tas Kabob is the ultimate one-pot comfort food, this dish is as effortless as layering all the ingredients in a pot, covering it, and cooking it until the vegetables soften and the flavors meld together.
 There are many traditions behind this dish.
-Once upon a time, this was truly a celebration of the Fall,…
+Once upon a time, it was truly a celebration of fall, when root…

 Khoresh Kadu Halvaee – Butternut squash and golden plum stew

-For me, there is something so special about this dish as it marks the beginning of Autumn by celebrating the season’s bounty.
-Every year I find myself eagerly looking forward to the arrival of Fall and its seasonal produce: from an amazing variety of squashes including the sweet and tender butternut squash, to fruit like…
+For me, there is something so special about this Khoresh Kadu Halvaee as it marks the beginning of Autumn by celebrating the season’s bounty.
+Every year I find myself eagerly looking forward to the arrival of Fall and its seasonal produce: from an amazing variety of squashes including the sweet and tender butternut squash, to…

 Khoresh Aloo Esfenaj – Spinach and golden plum stew with lamb

-What I love most about this stew is that it showcases the easier side of Persian cuisine.
-Many of our Khoresh (stews) use multiple ingredients and take a long while to cook, but Khoresh Aloo Esfenaj has a simpler ingredient list and is easy to prepare for a weeknight meal.
-The most unique item in…
+What I love most about this stew is that it showcases the simpler side of Persian cuisine.
+Many of our khoresh (stews) use multiple ingredients and take quite a while to cook, but khoresh aloo esfenaj has a shorter ingredient list and is easy to prepare as a weeknight meal.
+The most unique ingredient in…

 Khoresh Fesenjoon – Chicken in pomegranate and walnut sauce

-This is fesenjoon, another national culinary treasure of Iran.
-There aren’t many dishes that give you as much pleasure and joy of eating as fesenjoon!
-It’s inherently a simple dish, showcasing a perfect blend of simple and yet flavorful ingredients that are abundant in Iran, making it a celebration of natural resources.
-The dish starts…
+This is khoresh fesenjoon, another national culinary treasure of Iran.
+There are few dishes that bring as much pleasure and joy as fesenjoon.
+It is inherently simple, showcasing a perfect balance of straightforward yet deeply flavorful ingredients that are abundant in Iran, making it a true celebration of the country’s natural resources.
+The dish begins…

 Khoresh Bamieh – Okra and beef stew